The prosecutor in a criminal case shall:

 Furthermore, “exculpatory” evidence includes evidence that any eyewitness who participated in an identification procedure identified a person other than the accused as the perpetrator of the charged crime, see State v.
 Falkins, 356 So.
 2d 415, 417 (La.
 1978), or failed to identify the accused as a participant in the charged crime, see State v.
 Curtis, 384 So.
 2d 396, 398 (La.
 1980); State v.
 Landry, 384 So.
 2d 786, 788 (La.
 1980).
 Finally, the term “exculpatory evidence” should also include any evidence establishing that the witness hesitated or was in any way equivocal in his or her identification of accused as a participant in the charged crime.

-Despite that a number of criminal convictions have been reversed in Louisiana over the years as a result of the failure of prosecutors to disclose exculpatory Brady material, disciplinary actions against prosecutors are rare.
+A number of criminal convictions have been reversed in Louisiana over the years as a result of the failure of prosecutors to disclose exculpatory Brady information.
+However, disciplinary actions against prosecutors are rare.
+See generally Kathleen “Cookie” Ridolfi, Tiffany M. Joslyn & Todd H. Fries, Material Indifference: How Courts are Impeding Fair Disclosure in Criminal Cases (N.A.C.D.L.
+2014).

 Applicability of Louisiana Rules of Professional Conduct to Federal Prosecutors